HOGENT-Web/csharp/chapters/installation/slides/presentation.md

 > *GIF provided in the next slide.

 ---
-### Visual Studio 2019 Community - Installation workflow
+### Visual Studio 2022 Community - Installation workflow
 <video controls width="100%">
   <source src="images/visual-studio-install.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
-> Your version could be a little bit different.
+> Your version could be a little bit different, since it's 2019 in the gif.

 ---
 name:visual-studio-code